Q: I’ve visited other Montessori schools. Some are affiliated and some are accredited. What is the difference? And which is THE SPRINGS?

 Q: Does my child have to wear the school uniform?

-A: The school uniform is only mandatory for children in the Elementary House.
-However, uniforms are affordable and convenient for many families.
+A: At this time, the school uniform is only mandatory for children in the Elementary House.
+We will be expanding our uniform program to include all levels (except the Infant House) for the 2018-2019 school year.
+Uniforms are affordable and convenient for many families.
 Additionally, they help place children in a “school frame of mind” and eliminate distractions and envy in the classroom.
-Therefore, children in the Children’s House and Toddler House are welcome and encouraged to wear the school uniform, although it is not required.
+Uniform help us promote the Montessori goals of independence, concentration, and order.
 Please see Uniform Guidelines for more information.

 Q: Doesn’t a school uniform hinder creativity and individuality?

 A: Not at all.
-Children are encouraged to be creative in their work and self-expression while in school.
+Children are encouraged to be creative in their who they are, their work, and self-expression while in school.
 The uniform places the child in a frame of mind that frees them from distraction and allows them to focus on manifesting their creativity.
 Additionally, children are welcome to express themselves through their selection of accessories such as shoes, socks, and hair accessories.

 Q: Why do students have to wear classroom slippers?